netosouza22/ChampionsLOL/README.md

 # jquery_ajax
-a project made based on the course of Digital Innovation One, that use jquery and AJAX, my objective is learn.
+a project made based on the course of Digital Innovation One, that use jquery and AJAX, my objective is learn about these tecnologies.